-- The pupil who may have been bullied should record the incident or series of events in writing (statements) and have the opportunity to talk through the situation with an adult and should be supported throughout the process. - The alleged bully or bullies should also record the incident or series of events in writing (statements) and have the opportunity to talk through the situation with an adult. - Any witnesses should also be asked to write statements - Parents/carers of all the pupils involved should be contacted by phone or asked to meet face to face (depending on the severity of the incident) by the Year Team lead or the Assistant Headteacher at the key stage. - The Assistant Headteacher at the key stage should produce a final incident report which is passed onto the Headteacher to determine appropriate action which may include Level 3 Sanctions; a suspension or permanent exclusion. - Every effort should be made to identify the issues which have caused any bullying behaviour and this may include the use of outside agencies where appropriate. - Pupils will be supported in modifying their behaviour through regular monitoring/mentoring by the PSM as part of a pastoral support plan - PSMs will maintain an overall log of bullying incidents using the bullying or racist incident proforma.
+- The 'victim' should record the incident or series of events in writing (statements) and have the opportunity to talk through the situation with an adult. - The 'bully' should also record the incident or series of events in writing (statements) and have the opportunity to talk through the situation with an adult. - Any witnesses should also be asked to write statements - Parents/carers of those pupils who were bullied and who bullied should be contacted by phone or asked to meet face to face (depending on the severity of the incident) by the year team lead or the Assistant Head teacher at the key stage. - The assistant head teacher at the key stage should produce a final incident report which is passed onto the headteacher to determine appropriate action which may include level three sanctions; a fixed term or permanent exclusion. - Every effort should be made to resolve the problem for the bully and this may include the use of outside agencies where appropriate. - Pupils will be supported in modifying their behaviour through regular monitoring/mentoring by the PSM as part of a pastoral support plan - PSMs will maintain an overall log of bullying incidents using the bullying or racist incident proforma.
 This will outline the type of bullying, action taken and the impact of that action.
-This will be overseen by the Assistant Headteacher responsible for each Key Stage. - PSMs have a duty to log and record all incidents of bullying that are connected with protected characteristics on Safeguard (age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex and sexual orientation) and also all those classed as cyber-bullying.
+This will overseen by the Assistant Headteacher responsible for each Key Stage. - PSMs have a duty to log and record all incidents of bullying that are connected with protected characteristics on Safeguard (age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex and sexual orientation) and also all those classed as cyber-bullying.